World Naked Gardening Day is on the first Saturday of May. Did you (un)dress for the occasion?

 This year, it's happening on Saturday, May 4, but it's meant to be celebrated by gardening in your own backyard, not necessarily public parks.

-While you might get a little dirty, the intention is good, clean, fun in the sun, and a move towards becoming more comfortable in our skin with “non-sexual nudity.”
+While you might get a little dirty, the intention is good, clean, fun in your birthday suit, and a move towards becoming more comfortable in our skin with "non-sexual nudity."

 Inspired by World Naked Bike Ride events, Mark Storey (consulting editor for Nude & Natural magazine) and permaculturalist Jacob Gabriel founded World Naked Gardening Day as a project of Body Freedom Collaborative (BFC).
 Some of Storey's other mischievous pranks are rooted in guerrilla gardening in urban environments.

 Corky Stanton of Clothes Free International assisted Storey with web hosting and promotion of the project.
 Stanton also provided web hosting and promotion for World Naked Bike Ride from the beginning of the project.
 Nude gardening just seemed like a natural progression.